spapanik/pvenv/docs/README.md

 [![build automation: yam][yam_badge]][yam_url]
 [![Lint: ruff][ruff_badge]][ruff_url]

-`pvenv` provides an easy way to use venvs in python.
+`pvenv` provides an easy way to use virtual environments in python.

+Behind the scenes, it uses [uv] to create virtual environments extremely fast.
+Also, it is inspired from [virtualenvwrapper] to move virtual environments outside the directory, and cd to the project directory upon activation.

 ## Links